krismanaya/udacity_data_analyst/project_3/osm_src/readme.md

 ## Data Overview and Additional Idea.

-For this section I'm going to give the reader basic statistics about the dataset, the SQL queries and additional explination.
+For this section I'm going to give the reader basic statistics about the dataset, the SQL queries and additional explanation.

 ### File sizes
 ```